 - If you are coming from a sidewalk, parking lot, driveway or the like, you must yield to all traffic on the priority roadway.

 - Pedestrians always have the right of way.

 - An intersection with only one painted crosswalk means that you may have to use that crosswalk.
 If you walk your bicycle across, cars are required to stop for you.
 If you ride your bicycle across, you are no longer a pedestrian and laws relating to pedestrians no longer apply to you.

 - When riding in a pedestrian zone, you must push your bicycle if the pedestrian area restricts bicycles.
 If bicycles are allowed, you must ride at walking speed.

 - Normally, cyclists cannot ride against the flow of traffic on one-way streets.
 Signs may indicate an exception for bicycles in some areas.

-- One hand or no-hands riding is forbidden.
+- No-hands riding is forbidden.
 Maintain full control of your bicycle at all times.

 - Carrying items on your bicycle that may cause an issue in traffic is forbidden.
 Such items include open umbrellas, saws, scythes, or other items that might cause damage or impaired maneuverability.